Leor8a/leor8a.github.io/_pages/about.md

  image: "/images/iosDev.jpg"
 ---

-I'm a **Junior iOS Developer** who loves computer graphics, I had experience making iOS apps for several companies such as New Land Apps, Lyncott, etc., but now I want to make my proyects happend so I went back to my University, National Autonomous University of Mexico - Faculty of Engineering (UNAM-FI) to make the stuff I really want to make and start working on my thesis.
+I'm a **iOS Developer** who loves computer graphics, I had experience making iOS apps for several companies such as New Land Apps, Lyncott, etc., but now I want to make my proyects happend so I went back to my University, National Autonomous University of Mexico - Faculty of Engineering (UNAM-FI) to make the stuff I really want to make and start working on my thesis.